Inventing the bra was possibly the least interesting thing Polly Peabody did in her life.

 Harry Crosby was a wealthy Boston Brahmin and World War I veteran.
 He and Polly Peabody had sex within two weeks of meeting.
 Then they married in 1922 after she divorced Peabody.
 They moved to Paris, where they spent freely, partied like mad, took drugs and lovers and started Black Sun Press.

-Polly Peabody became Caresse Crosby, and she and Harry started publishing their own poetry and the early works of such Lost Generation writers as Ernest Hemingway, Archibald MacLeish, Anais Nin and James Joyce.
+Polly Peabody became Caresse Crosby.
+She and Harry then started publishing their own poetry and the early works of such Lost Generation writers as Ernest Hemingway, Archibald MacLeish, Anais Nin and James Joyce.

-Harry Crosby killed his lover and committed suicide in 1928.
-Caresse was having an intense affair with Henry Cartier-Bresson at the time.
-She threw herself into the Black Sun Press after Harry’s death.
+Harry Crosby killed his lover and committed suicide that year.
+Caresse threw herself into the Black Sun Press after Harry’s death.

 Eventually Caresse Crosby broke it off with Cartier-Bresson and fell in love with Canada Lee, an African American boxer and actor.
 She followed that affair with marriage to an unemployed actor and football player 18 years younger than she, Selbert Saffold Young.
 They bought a plantation in Virginia because he wanted to be a farmer.
-He was often drunk or away from home, and Caresse ghostwrote pornography for Henry Miller.
+He often got drunk and stayed away from home.
+Caresse ghostwrote pornography for Henry Miller.

-Later she opened a modern art gallery in Washington, D.C., founded Women Against War and started an artists colony in Rome in an old castle.
+Later she opened a modern art gallery in Washington, D.C.
+She also founded Women Against War and started an artists colony in Rome in an old castle.
 A film, Always Yes, Caresse, was made of a tour of the castle.
 You can watch a clip from it here.

 Caresse Crosby died in Rome on Jan.
 24, 1970.
 Of the bra, she once wrote,